Replicating TIBCO EMS architecture with Amazon MQ - Amazon MQ

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Replicating TIBCO EMS with Amazon MQ
+Replicating TIBCO EMS architecture with Amazon MQ

 Amazon MQ provides a variety of broker configurations, various instance sizes for different workloads, and broker options such as single instance, single instance mesh, active/standby instance or active/standby mesh for high availabilty and message durability.
 To learn more about supported broker options, see Amazon MQ Broker Architecture.